 3 - The value of video

-I am about to write a guest blog on this topic, and I will add the link when that is published.
+I recently wrote a guest blog on this topic.
 In brief, videoing my clients is an integral part of my coaching.
 One benefit is that it helps people realise that they don't look as nervous as they feel!
 It also reinforces that public speaking can be broken down into a set of learnable skills.

 I now use the new A1 public speaking tool Yoodli to give people metrics about their presentations.
 Yoodli provides information on filler words, pace, articulation, volume and other aspects of delivery.
 (Read this article for more information about how I am using Yoodli.)